krishna-baviskar/NexMov.Ai/README.md

     Create a `.env` file in the root of the project and add your Firebase configuration details.
 You can get these from your Firebase project settings.

     ```env
-    # Firebase configuration from your project settings

     NEXT_PUBLIC_FIREBASE_API_KEY="AIza..."
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="your-project-id.firebaseapp.com"
     NEXT_PUBLIC_FIREBASE_PROJECT_ID="your-project-id"
-    # ... and other Firebase config variables

-    # Gemini API Key for Genkit
     GEMINI_API_KEY="AIza..."
     ```